steadybit/advice-kit/openapi/README.md

 # OpenAPI Specification

-This OpenAPI specification defines the necessary schemas that WeakspotKit extension users will find helpful while implementing.
+This OpenAPI specification defines the necessary schemas that AdviceKit extension users will find helpful while implementing.

-Please note that we publish a [Go](https://github.com/steadybit/weakspot-kit/tree/main/go/weakspot_kit_api) package capturing these schemas for ease of development.
+Please note that we publish a [Go](https://github.com/steadybit/advice-kit/tree/main/go/advice_kit_api) package capturing these schemas for ease of development.